moveit/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.rst

 Getting Started
 ---------------
-Unlike many of the other MoveIt tutorials, to actually complete this tutorial you will need a robotic arm and a camera.
+While it is possible to go through most of this tutorial using just a simulation, to actually complete a calibration you will need a robotic arm and a camera.

 If you haven't already done so, make sure you've completed the steps in `Getting Started
 <../getting_started/getting_started.html>`_.
 Also, set your arm up to work with MoveIt (as described in the `Setup